Arkansas Military and Veterans Benefits

 Arkansas Purple Star Schools

-Arkansas State Employee Leave for Military Duty: Resident and nonresident state employees who are Service members in a reserve component of the U.S. Armed Forces are authorized 15 days of paid military leave per year for training and official military duties, including travel time to and from their place of duty.
+Arkansas State Employee Leave for Military Duty: Arkansas state employees who are Service members in a reserve component of the U.S. Armed Forces are authorized 15 days of paid military leave per year for training and official military duties, including travel time to and from their place of duty.

 Who is eligible for Arkansas State Employee Leave for Military Duty: National Guard and U.S. Armed Forces Reserve Service members who are Arkansas state employees are eligible for leave for military duty.